duyhominhnguyen/conan-fgw/README.md

 The repository is structured as follows:

 - **data/**: This directory contains scripts and utilities for downloading and preprocessing benchmark datasets.
+- **outputs/**: This directory contains processes' outcome including logs.
-- **output/**: This directory contains processes' outcome including logs and checkpoints.
+- **models/**: This directory contains processes' outcome including checkpoints.
-- **scripts/**: This directory is intended to store experimental scripts.
+- **conan_fgw/script**: This directory is intended to store experimental scripts.
-- **src/**: This directory contains the source code for training, evaluating, and visualizing GNN models.
+- **conan_fgw/src**: This directory contains the source code for training, evaluating, and visualizing models.
+- **conan_fgw/config**: This directory is intended to store experimental configurations.
 - **README.md**: This file contains information about the project, including installation instructions, usage examples, and a description of the repository structure.
 - **environment.yml**: This file lists all Python dependencies required to run the project.
 - **.gitignore**: This file specifies which files and directories should be ignored by Git version control.